openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     2. Log in to Horizon Dashboard.
     3. Create non-admin tenant with name 'test_tenant': Identity -> Projects-> Create Project.
 On tab Project Members add admin with admin and member.
     4. Navigate to Project -> Network -> Networks
     5. Create network with subnet.
     6. Navigate to Project -> Compute -> Instances
     7. Launch instance VM_1 with image TestVM-VMDK in the vcenter availability zone.
     8. Navigate to test_tenant.
-    9. Navigate to Project -> Network -> Networks
+    9. Navigate to Project -> Network -> Networks.
     10. Create Router, set gateway and add interface.
     11. Navigate to Project -> Compute -> Instances
     12. Launch instance VM_2 with image TestVM-VMDK in the vcenter availability zone.
     13. Verify that instances on different tenants don't communicate between each other.
 Send icmp ping from VM_1 of admin tenant to VM_2 of test_tenant and vice versa.

 Expected result